The accounts used for installing and using Veeam Availability Orchestrator must have the following permissions.

 The accounts must also be granted the Log on as a service right.
 For more information on Windows security policy settings, see Microsoft Docs.

 VAO Agent Account

-The account used to install and run the VAO agent on a Veeam Backup & Replication server must have both the local Administrator and the Veeam Backup Administrator permissions on the server.
+The account used to install and run the VAO agent on a Veeam Backup & Replication server must be a Windows domain account, and have both the local Administrator and the Veeam Backup Administrator permissions on the server.

 VAO User Accounts

 The accounts used to log in to the VAO UI must be granted the Allow log on locally right.
 For more information on Windows security policy settings, see Microsoft Docs.

 The account used to connect the vCenter Server to the VAO infrastructure must have administrative permissions.
 You can either grant the Administrator role to the account or configure more granular permissions.

 Different sets of Microsoft SQL permissions are required in the following cases:

 The account used to run the Verify SharePoint URL step, must be assigned the SharePoint_Shell_Access role and must be a member of the WSS_ADMIN_WPG group on the processed VM.

 The account used to run the Verify Exchange Mailbox step, must be assigned the ApplicationImpersonation role on the processed VM.